Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Introduction

 \begin{prop} Any unimodular, simple, one-ended random rooted planar triangulation $(G,\rho)$ with bounded degrees and $\E[\deg(\rho)]=6$ is almost surely recurrent. \end{prop}

 This trivially extends the Benjamini-Schramm result, since any local limit of finite planar graphs is unimodular.
-However, in a forthcoming paper \cite{unimodular2}, we show that any graph to which this result applies is also a local limit of finite planar graphs with bounded degrees, and consequently there are no graphs to which this result applies and the Benjamini-Schramm Theorem does not.
+An important open question is whether every unimodular random graph is a Benjamini-Schramm limit of finite graphs.
+In a forthcoming paper \cite{unimodular2}, we show that any unimodular planar graph $G$ is a limit of some sequence of finite graphs $G_n$, and that if $G$ is a triangulation with $\E[\deg(\rho)]=6$ then $G_n$ can also be taken to be planar.
+In particular, any graph to which \cref{P:one_ended} applies is also a local limit of finite planar graphs with bounded degrees.
+Consequently there are no graphs to which this result applies and the Benjamini-Schramm Theorem does not.
+Note however, that for a given unimodular planar triangulation, it may not be obvious how to find this sequence of graphs.
 We remark that the dichotomy of \cref{thm:classification} has many extensions, applying to more general maps and holding further properties equivalent.
 We address these in \cite{unimodular2}.
+See \cite{BeSt91} and \cite[Theorem 10.2]{HeSc} for earlier connections between the CP type and degree distributions in the deterministic setting.

 Our method of proof relies on the deep theorem of Schramm \cite{Schramm91} that the circle packing of a triangulation in the disc or the plane is unique up to M\"obius transformations fixing the disc or the plane as appropriate.
 We use this fact throughout the paper in an essential way: it implies that any quantity derived from the circle packing in the disc or the plane that is invariant to M\"obius transformations is determined by the graph $G$ and not by our choice of circle packing.
 Key examples of such quantities are angles between adjacent edges in the associated drawings with hyperbolic or Euclidean geodesics (see \cref{sec:type}), hyperbolic radii of circles in the hyperbolic case, and ratios of Euclidean radii in the parabolic case.